baochengwang/envirodata/README.md

     Runs a [FastAPI](https://fastapi.tiangolo.com) server,uses `src/envirodata/Geocoder.py` to geocode address requests, and requests environmental parameters from `src/envirodata/Environment.py`.

+ 3) Test it out

+    Once you cached data and run the server, you can test the API by pointing your browser to http://localhost:8000/docs.

 ## Services implemented

 ### CDSAPI